TheCyberViking/GarLang_Bread/README.md

 [] = necessary <> = optional

-NOTE: Input file name must end with .gralicbread
+NOTE: Input file name must end with .gbread

 And now for some Stu Art